 Online and on your phone: processing access applications for social media, webmail and text messages

 Applications to access documents held by Queensland government agencies1 can be made under the Right to Information Act 2009 (RTI Act)2.
-Increasingly, the scope of these applications encompass social media platforms, such as Facebook and Twitter, agency documents held in personal webmail accounts, text messages sent using agency-issued devices and work-related text messages sent using personal devices.
+Increasingly, the scope of these applications encompass social media platforms, such as Facebook and Twitter, agency documents held in personal webmail accounts, text messages sent using agency-issued devices, work-related text messages sent using personal devices and officer to officer communications (chats) stored in programs such as Teams and Zoom..

 Documents under the RTI Act